Language Detoxification with Attribute-Discriminative Latent Space: Experiments

 \end{itemize}

 \paragraph{Automatic Evaluation.} To validate our language detoxification method, we evaluate the toxicity of the generated texts using it, as well as the efficiency.
 Moreover, we examine the diversity of the generated texts.
-To automatically measure the toxicity of the generated texts, we utilize Perspective API~\footnote{\href{https://github.com/conversationai/perspectiveapi}{Perspective API}} that returns the toxicity scores of given texts.
+To automatically measure the toxicity of the generated texts, we utilize Perspective API~\footnote{\href{https://github.com/conversationai/perspectiveapi}{Perspective API}} that returns the toxicity scores of given texts and further details are provided in Appendix~\ref{appendix:teminology}.
 To measure diversity, we calculate the mean of distance n-grams~\cite{diversity2016} that is normalized by the total text length.

 The results in Table~\ref{table:table1} show that ADLM largely outperforms baselines in the language detoxification performance.
 Compared to GeDi, ADLM can lower the toxicity of the generated texts to 0.28 with a significantly smaller number of parameters ($1/7$) and $\times2$ faster inference time.
 Moreover, our model is able to generate more diverse texts compared to those generated by baselines.